 Two indomitable heroines.
 Two stories of magic, passion, and sacrifice.
 One epic saga that spans millennia.
 Dive into the world of the New York Times-bestselling Empirium Trilogy.

-A Song of Ash and Moonlight, the second book in the Middlemist Trilogy, is coming out on September 17, and I’m so excited for everyone to read Farrin’s story.
-She’s the eldest of the three Ashbourne sisters, and her journey to finding peace with her power, healing from old wounds, and finding the safety and care she’s always longed for is a story I’m immensely proud of.
+A Song of Ash and Moonlight, the second book in the Middlemist Trilogy, is now officially out in the world!
+I’m so excited for everyone to read Farrin’s story.
+She’s the eldest of the three Ashbourne sisters, and her journey to finding peace with her power, healing from old wounds, and finding the safety and care she has always longed for is a story I’m immensely proud of.

 If you haven’t read book 1, A Crown of Ivy and Glass, it’s available everywhere now—including on Kindle Unlimited!
-If you’re an ebook reader, this is a great way to catch up on the series before book 2 comes out.
-And if you’re an audiobook lover, the talented Evelyn Rose gave a wonderful performance for the Crown audiobook and is returning for Song, much to my delight.
+If you’re an ebook reader, this is a great way to catch up on the series before you read book 2.
+And if you’re an audiobook lover, the talented Evelyn Rose gave a wonderful performance for the Crown audiobook and has returned for Song, much to my delight.

 You can buy A Crown of Ivy and Glass via any of the links here.
 You can also check out my Crown book playlist and Song book playlist on Spotify.
-I’ll be adding more to the Song playlist as we approach release day.
+I’ll be adding more to the Song playlist over the coming weeks.

 BOOK PLAYLISTS